Ohio State vs. JMU Predictions & Picks - Women's NCAA Tournament First Round

 Ohio State Performance Insights

-- The Buckeyes are outscoring opponents by 12.5 points per game with a +400 scoring differential overall.
-They put up 80.8 points per game (eighth in college basketball) and give up 68.3 per outing (277th in college basketball).
+- The Buckeyes' +400 scoring differential (outscoring opponents by 12.5 points per game) is a result of scoring 80.8 points per game (eighth in college basketball) while giving up 68.3 per outing (277th in college basketball).

-- In conference tilts, Ohio State puts up fewer points per game (74.8) than its season average (80.8).
+- Ohio State's offense has been less effective in Big Ten games this season, averaging 74.8 points per contest, compared to its season average of 80.8 PPG.

-- The Buckeyes put up 82.9 points per game in home games, compared to 78 points per game on the road, a difference of 4.9 points per contest.

-- Defensively, Ohio State has played better at home this year, ceding 64.5 points per game, compared to 67 in road games.
+- Defensively, Ohio State has played better at home this season, surrendering 64.5 points per game, compared to 67 in road games.

+- The Buckeyes' offense has been less productive over their last 10 games, putting up 74.3 points a contest compared to the 80.8 they've averaged this year.

+- The Dukes' +312 scoring differential (outscoring opponents by 9.5 points per game) is a result of putting up 69.7 points per game (89th in college basketball) while allowing 60.2 per contest (74th in college basketball).

-- In their last 10 games, the Buckeyes have been racking up 74.3 points per game, an average that's slightly lower than the 80.8 they've scored over the course of the 2022-23 season.
+- In their last 10 games, the Dukes are compiling 67.6 points per contest, compared to their season average of 69.7.

 © 2023 Data Skrive.
 All rights reserved.